Sk1erLLC/Patcher/README.md

 - **Entity Culling** - Check to see if an entity is visible to the player before attempting to render them. *default
 - **Entity Culling Interval** - The amount of time in ms between occlusion checks for entities.
 Shorter periods are more costly toward performance but provide the most accurate information.
 Lower values are recommended in competitive environments.
 - **Smart Entity Culling** - Disable Entity Culling effect when using OptiFine shaders.
 (Due to the way OptiFine shaders work, we are unable to make Entity Culling compatible). *default
-- **Don't Cull Player Nametags** - Continue to render Player Nametags when the entity is being occluded.
+- **Don't Cull Player Nametags** - Continue to render Player Nametags when the entity is being occluded. *default
-- **Don't Cull Entity Nametags** - Continue to render Entity Nametags when the entity is being occluded.
+- **Don't Cull Entity Nametags** - Continue to render Entity Nametags when the entity is being occluded. *default
-- **Don't Cull Armorstand Nametags** - Continue to render Armorstand Nametags when the entity is being occluded.
+- **Don't Cull Armorstand Nametags** - Continue to render Armorstand Nametags when the entity is being occluded. *default
 - **Check Armorstand Rules** - Don't cull armor stands that have a specific rule assigned to them.
 This will result in a lot of non-occluded armor stands in places like Hypixel Skyblock, but will resolve special entities being occluded when they typically shouldn't be.
 - **Entity Back-face Culling** - Stop rendering sides of entities that you cannot see.
 Being inside an entity will cause that body part to be invisible.
 (Some models may have a transparent face and will cause the back face to not show, such as Wither Skeletons.)
 - **Player Back-face Culling** - Stop rendering sides of players that you cannot see.
 Being inside a player will cause that body part to be invisible.